daydemir/senseable-python-template/docs/publish-your-code.md

 If you are ready to publish your module as a Python package, make sure that your git working tree is clean by running `git status` and ensuring that you see that there is nothing to commit.

 #### Decide on a version
-Every time you want to update the package, you'll need to decide what the version should be of the next package update.
-It is recommended that version updates adhere to semantic versioning standards.
+For every update that you release of your package, you'll need to decide what the version should be of the next package update.
+Version updates should adhere to semantic versioning standards.
 [More on semantic versioning available here](https://devhints.io/semver)

 #### Prepare release metadata
 Add a CODE_OF_CONDUCT. [pyOpenSci recommends](https://www.pyopensci.org/python-package-guide/documentation/repository-files/code-of-conduct-file.html#why-you-need-a-code-of-conduct) using the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).